syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/button/how-to/customize-button-appearance.md

 ---
 layout: post
-title: Customize Button Appearance in ##Platform_Name## Button Component
+title: Customize Button Appearance in ##Platform_Name## Button Control | Syncfusion
-description: Learn here all about how to customize Button Appearance in Syncfusion ##Platform_Name## Button component of Syncfusion Essential JS 2 and more.
+description: Learn here all about how to customize Button Appearance in Syncfusion ##Platform_Name## Button control of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Customize Button Appearance
 publishingplatform: ##Platform_Name##